Teaching Notes

 Background Information

 The true-color satellite images of Earth used in this chapter are very similar to photographs taken by a digital camera.
 The main difference is that the camera was held very far away from its subject!
 With some prompting, students who have mastered basic map-reading skills or have the ability to understand a top-down orientation should be able to interpret features in these images based on their colors and shapes.
-To get the point of this chapter, students must also be capable of considering how features at this location have changed over time.
+To understand the main point of this chapter, students must also be capable of considering how features at this location have changed over time.

 NASA's Landsat 7 Education Page offers learning resources on understanding satellites and remote sensing for students from grades 2-16.